webvolta/rails-quiz/README.md

 Please make your solutions to this application as if you're doing your every day work.
 Shoot for 100% coverage (Will require fixing PersonController)

 ### Required fix
-1. As a front-end user, when creating a new Person entry, I want the value I enter into the email field to be saved to my new entry.
+1. As a front-end user, when creating a new Person entry, I want the value I enter into the phone number field to be saved to my new entry.
 (See failing specs)

 ### Performance Issues
 2. Too many queries to the database, load Companies along with People.